tsmuskin/CS505-Project/README.md

 ## Evaluate a model
-To Evalute/Obtain outputs: Use CPU here and make sure to recall `accelerate config` to use multi-CPU.
+To Evalute/Obtain outputs: Make sure to recall `accelerate config` to use multi-CPU, but still use the GPU's from the SCC.

     accelerate launch eval.py --config='configs/eval_emoji.json'